 Kyle Petty is somehow the least popular by far amongst a widely-hated TNT crew, due to constant accusations of hypocrisy, an unpleasant personality, ridiculous Critical Research Failures that just shouldn't make it onto a nationally broadcast show, and the general feeling that his career as a driver was a failure and his incompetence as a team owner led to the extinction of Petty Enterprises as an independent team.
 He also falls under Replacement Scrappy, given that he took over for the beloved Benny Parsons after the latter's death in early 2007.

 As of late, the Dillon brothers (Austin and Ty) are catching some of this, particularly after Kevin Harvick's scathing remarks about them after Ty dumped him in the Martinsville truck race.
 A lot of fans see them as the Creator's Pets of RCR, getting all of the focus (and even their rides) because their grandfather is Richard Childress himself.
-There's even an element of Replacement Scrappy for Austin, as he drives the #3 — the number that Junior Johnson and especially Dale Earnhardt made famous — in the Nationwide Series, and is expected to continue driving it in his full-time Sprint Cup debut in 2014.
+There's even an element of Replacement Scrappy for Austin, as he drives the #3 — the number that Junior Johnson and especially Dale Earnhardt made famous — in the Nationwide Series, and drove it for his full-time Sprint Cup debut in 2014.
 The fact that he won the 2013 Nationwide Series championship without winning a single race is not helping matters.

 Clint Bowyer was already one with Jeff Gordon fans for pretty much everything that happened between them in 2012, viewing Bowyer as the aggressor in every encounter between the two until Gordon dumped him in turn three at Phoenix, which they see as him "putting Bowyer in his place".note reaction in the general fandom was more mixed at the time, with many saying that nothing ever justifies intentionally wrecking another driver, not even past history between them, of which there was a fair bit between Gordon and Bowyer, including several more incidents after the spring race at Martinsville but before the tipping point at Phoenix Now he's rapidly becoming one with all fans in the wake of Spingate.
 He was the one who followed team orders to the letter and pulled the most blatantly illegal move in the entire Richmond race, yet he lost next to nothing - his Chase seed wasn't affected, none of his crew personnel (including chief Brian Pattie, the one who relayed the thinly veiled order to spin himself out) have gotten anything worse than probation and monetary fines, and even his sponsor decided to stick with the #15.
 Many fans now agree that he's a dirty racer and see his once amusing antics with the media as an irritating nuisance.
 And to add insult to injury, Bowyer still denies that the spin was intentional, in spite of Pattie's comments and Dale Earnhardt, Jr.'s (who was right behind Bowyer when he spun) testimony.